P1ntas/Large-Scale-Software-Development/factsheets/team1/nuno_franca.md

 - #67 - Finished the grafana dashboard implementation

+- #75 - Finished implementing the logs in Grafana

 ### Two contributions of other types that I am most proud of

 - The biggest contribution was sharing thoughts and ideas about the current and next sprints